 Set Path to PHP

 Open Windows command prompt and change directory to some new directory.
 Set the PATH to the PHP directory within your XAMPP home directory.
 Then, verify if PHP works.

-Composer can be downloaded/installed using a PHP file function invoked on command line.
+Composer can be downloaded/installed using a PHP file function invoked on the command line.

-Once installation is complete, you’ll have composer.phar and that’s all you need.
+Once the installation is complete, you’ll have composer.phar and that’s all you need.

 It is easy to find out the Composer’s version.
 Using composer.phar, simply pass –version as its parameter.

 As mentioned before, dependencies are declared in a file named composer.json.
 Here, we have a sample file that declares dependency to “ollieread/multiauth”.

 Then, you will have two files in your current directory.

 In Apache Maven, you would invoke “mvn install”.
 Here, you’ll use “php composer.phar install”.